Sampling random graph homomorphisms and applications to network data analysis: Introduction

-where the distance metric on the left and right hand side denotes the bottleneck distance between persistence diagrams and the Gromov-Hausdorff distance between data sets $X$ and $Y$ viewed as finite metric spaces.
-However, as is well-known in the TDA community, computing persistence diagrams for large data sets is computationally expensive (see \cite{edelsbrunner2000topological, zomorodian2005computing} for earlier algorithms and \cite{carlsson2009topology,edelsbrunner2012persistent,otter2017roadmap,memoli2019primer} for recent surveys).
+where the distance metric on the left and right-hand side denotes the bottleneck distance between persistence diagrams and the Gromov-Hausdorff distance between data sets $X$ and $Y$ viewed as finite metric spaces.
+However, as is well known in the TDA community, computing persistence diagrams for large data sets is computationally expensive (see \cite{edelsbrunner2000topological, zomorodian2005computing} for earlier algorithms and \cite{carlsson2009topology,edelsbrunner2012persistent,otter2017roadmap,memoli2019primer} for recent surveys).

-Lastly, we remark that motif sampling in fact generalizes the well-known problem of sampling a proper coloring of a given graph uniformly at random.
-Recall that a (graph) \textit{homomorphism} from a graph $F$ into another graph $G$ is a vertex map that preserves the adjacency relation.
-In the special case when $G$ is the complete graph $K_{q}$ with $q$ nodes, a graph homomorphism $F\rightarrow K_{q}$ agrees with a (proper) $q$-coloring of $F$.
-Indeed, in order the preserve the adjacency, any two adjacent nodes in $F$ should \textit{not} be mapped into the same node in $K_{q}$.
-A number of MCMC algorithms and their mixing times to sample a uniform $q$-coloring of a graph have been studied for decades \cite{jerrum1995very, salas1997absence, salas1997absence, vigoda2000improved, dyer2002very, frieze2007survey}.
-We believe that the problem of sampling a uniform random homomorphism $F\rightarrow G$ for general graphs $F$ and $G$ is an interesting problem in is own right, generalizing the graph coloring problem.
+\commHL{Whereas in the present work we concentrate on \textit{symmetric networks}, where the edge weight between two nodes $x$ and $y$ does not depend on their ordering, we acknowledge that in the context of asymmetric networks, several possible observables $f$ and a suitable metric are studied in \citep{samir-dn-1,samir-dn-2,samir-dowker,turner2019rips,samir-pph,samir-dgw-nets}.}

-There is an interesting change of perspective between the graph coloring problem and motif sampling.
-Namely, in graph coloring $F\rightarrow K_{q}$, the problem becomes easier for large $q$ and hence the attention is toward sampling a random $q$-coloring for small $q$.
-On the other hand, for motif sampling, our goal is to analyze large network $\G$ through a random homomorphism $F\rightarrow \G$ from a motif $F$.
-Hence in our case $F$ is small and $\G$ is large.
-It will be conceptually helpful to visualize a homomorpihsm $F\rightarrow \G$ as a graph-theoretic embedding of a motif $F$ into the large network $\G$.
+\commHL{We also remark that an earlier version of the present work has already found several applications in the literature of network data analysis.
+The MCMC motif sampling algorithms as well as their theoretical guarantees were used as a key component in the recent network dictionary learning methods of~\citep{lyu2021learning, lyu2020online, peng2022inferring}.
+Also, a MCMC $k$-path sampling algorithm was used to generate sub-texts within knowledge graphs for topic modeling applications \citep{alaverdian2020killed}.
+The same algorithm was used to benchmark stochastic proximal gradient descent algorithms for Markovian data in \citep{alacaoglu2022convergence}. }